Author: Dr Paul O’ Reilly | Reading time: 8 Minutes

 Deep Learning is a specific type of Machine Learning, using so-called ‘deep’ neural networks to identify patterns and features within the data, and is currently the major focus of AI research, since it has been shown time and again to be a powerful technique for leveraging data and knowledge into insight.

 There are many opportunities within healthcare for AI to assist scientists and healthcare professionals, in improving patient care and outcomes.
-Although clinical algorithms are undoubtedly important, and AI will play a large part in diagnosing and treating patients, its usage can be multifaceted.
+Although clinical algorithms are undoubtedly important, and AI will play a large part in diagnosing and treating patients, their usage can be multifaceted.

 Embedding AI seamlessly in intuitive and usable workflows can automate laborious and error-prone administrative tasks that are an inevitable part of a physician’s workload.
 On the other hand, an equally-important application is during the research and discovery stages for new biomarkers and treatments.